-The project Digital Edition of the Cuneiform Texts from Haft Tappeh is dedicated to the transliteration and digital provision of more than 600 cuneiform texts from cuneiform texts from Haft Tappeh (Iran).
-The aim of the project is the and further development of a digital workflow taking into account existing tools existing tools, international standards and computer linguistic computer linguistic evaluation methods.
+The project Digital editing of the cuneiform texts from Haft Tappeh is dedicated to the transliteration and digital availability of more than 600 cuneiform texts from Haft Tappeh, Iran.
+The aim of the project is the elaboration and further development of a digital workflow, taking into account existing tools, international standards and computer linguistic analysis methods.

-Haft Tappeh (ancient Kabnak) is located in southwestern Iran in the province of Khuzestan, about 15 km southeast of the ancient city of Susa.
-The geographical position has made Haft Tappeh an important site of Bronze Age history and culture. culture.
-To date, large-scale excavations have revealed, in addition to architectural remains of a palace, more than 1400 text fragments of cuneiform tablets cuneiform tablets in Babylonian language have been uncovered.
-Most of them administrative documents, the final linguistic edition of which is still pending. is still pending.
+Haft Tappeh (the ancient city of Kabnak) is located in southwestern Iran in the province of Khuzestan, about 15 km southeast of the ancient city of Susa.
+Its geographical position made Haft Tappeh an important site in Bronze Age history and culture.
+To date, large-scale excavations have uncovered more than 1,400 text fragments of cuneiform tablets in the Babylonian language, along with the architectural remains of a palace.
+Most of them are administrative documents, whose final linguistic editing is still pending.

-In the first phase of the DFG-funded project, the 600 to 650 texts excavated by Behzad Mofidi-Nasrabadi (JGU) will be digitally edited and prepared for machine reading.
-The processing with contemporary methods and the open provision of the results should enable the investigation of paleography, lexis, syntax, tablet formats, text categories, bureaucratic protocol and modus operandi of the important text corpus beyond the narrower circle of Ancient Near Eastern Studies.
+In the first phase of the project, funded by the German Research Foundation (DFG), the 600 to 650 texts excavated by Behzad Mofidi-Nasrabadi of Johannes Gutenberg University Mainz will be digitally edited and prepared for machine reading.
+The processing with contemporary methods and the open availability of the results intend to enable the investigation of paleography, lexis, syntax, tablet formats, text categories, bureaucratic protocol and modus operandi of the important text corpus beyond the confines of Ancient Near East Studies.

-For this purpose, i3mainz is developing a digital workflow for cuneiform tablets that starts with the existing 3D data and photographs of the tablets and digitally prepares the contents via transliteration and computer-linguistic as well as semantic annotation.
-The focus here is not on the creation of a new portal for the provision of cuneiform data, but on the production of FAIR data that can be integrated into other repositories already existing or under construction.
-The acronym FAIR stands for findable, accessible, interoperable, reusable and refers to internationally accepted principles for making research data available.
-The tools developed are made available in a Git repository.
-This makes it easier to replicate the workflows in other projects.
-This makes not only the data findable, accessible, interoperable and usable but also the software.
+For this purpose, the i3mainz is developing a digital workflow for cuneiform tablets that starts with the existing 3D data and photographs of the tablets and digitally processes the contents using transliteration and computer-linguistic and semantic annotation.
+The focus here is not on the creation of a new portal to make cuneiform data available, but rather on the production of FAIR data that can be integrated into other existing repositories or those under construction.
+The acronym FAIR stands for findable, accessible, interoperable, reusable, and it refers to the internationally accepted principles for making research data available.
+The tools developed are made available in a Git repository, making it easier to replicate the workflows in other projects.
+Consequently, not only the data is findable, accessible, interoperable and usable, the software is as well.